As a health medical doctor, I spend most of my days working with patients, trying to perfect their workout routines.

 - Bruno Le Bizec, Co-author of Criteria to Distinguish Between Natural Situations & Illegal Use of Boldenone Study

-The main use for Boldenone is to treat debilitated horses to help them gain muscle strength and weight .
+Boldenone's primary use is to help debilitated horses gain weight and muscle .

 Is Boldenone A Banned Substance In Sports?

-Yes, Boldenone undecylenate is banned in sports, and it will show up in blood tests that check for urinary excreted metabolites.
+Yes, Boldenone is banned in sports and is detectable by blood tests.
 It’s also banned for use in racehorses as there is a significant strength and performance boost associated with it.

-However, that hasn’t stopped several professional athletes from resorting to this drug along with other steroids to achieve faster muscle bulking results.
+Despite the ban, some athletes still use Boldenone for quick muscle gains.
 According to USADA data, 87 athletes tested positive for Boldenone in 2018 .

 It’s easily detectable in common drug tests and can cause long-lasting suspensions.